devicetree-org/devicetree-specification/source/flattened-format.rst

 ---------------

 The structure block describes the structure and contents of the devicetree itself.
-It is composed of a sequence of tokens with data, as described in 0.
-These are organized into a linear tree structure, as described in 0.
+It is composed of a sequence of tokens with data, as described below.
+These are organized into a linear tree structure, as described below.

 Each token in the structure block, and thus the structure block itself, shall be located at a 4-byte aligned offset from the beginning of the